CVE-2026-1394 Overview

 Immediate Actions Required

-- Update WP Quick Contact Us plugin to a patched version if available
+- Deactivate the WP Quick Contact Us plugin until a patched version is available, since no fixed release is currently published.

 Patch Information